junimo-farmer/frm3-IT265-002/docs/Module-003-Dev-Log.md

 - [ ] Goal 2
 - [ ] Goal 3
 -->
-- [ ] Learn more about immersion and good techniques for it
+- [x] Learn more about immersion and good techniques for it
-- [ ] Learn what makes a game bad
+- [x] Learn what makes a game bad
 - [ ] Create sample map
-- [ ] Think of a few solid mechanics to add to game
+- [x] Think of a few solid mechanics to add to game

 #### Progress
 - **What I accomplished**:
   - Summarize completed tasks or progress made.
   - <!--Your entry here or N/A if not applicable for this entry-->
+  - Playing around with mechanisms
 - **Challenges faced**:
   - Describe blockers, bugs, or issues encountered.
   -  <!--Your entry here or N/A if not applicable for this entry-->
+  -  Unable to find something fun or interesting
 - **Solutions**:
   - Detail how you addressed challenges or your thought process.
   -  <!--Your entry here or N/A if not applicable for this entry-->
+  -  Need to think more or look at other successful games

 #### Learnings
 - Key insights, techniques, or concepts explored.